 Services are available to adults who are incapacitated due to physical or mental disability and who are in need of protection because they are abused, neglected or exploited.
 Services include receiving and evaluating reports of a need for protection, planning and counseling with disabled adults and their families to identify and address those problems which cause abuse, neglect or exploitation, assistance in arranging for needed services such as medical care, support services in the home, appropriate living arrangements, legal services and others.

-A day program, which supports adults personal independence and promotes their well being.
+A day program, which supports an adult's personal independence and promotes their well being.
 Services include activities designed to meet the needs and interests of the participants, and referral to appropriate community resources.
 Services are provided in a certified home or center.
 Adult day health services are an extension of adult day care services that offer health services to adults under supervision of nursing staff.

 Services which assist adults, children, and their families, with essential home management tasks, personal care tasks, and/or supervision, to enable them to remain in and function effectively in their own homes as long as possible.
 In-Home Aid Services may be used for the purpose of providing respite for a primary caregiver or for parents.
 The service is available at four levels of complexity and two areas of specialization: home management and personal care.